 After enjoying the Jesuit ruins, I should not have gone back.
 Let's start in Iguazu Falls.

 It is there that I crossed back into Paraguay, this time to Ciudad del Este, one of the ugliest cities I have ever seen.

-I could not keep the mosquitos out of my room and in Paraguay these blood-sucking bastards are known for carrying Dengue fever.
+I could not keep the mosquitos out of my room, and in Paraguay, these blood-sucking bastards are known for carrying dengue fever.